pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.8.md

 to add a new destination we must add a case to the ``Reducer/State`` enum, a case to the ``Reducer/Action`` enum, and a ``Scope`` to the ``Reducer/body-swift.property``.

-The ``Reducer(state:action:)`` macro is now capable of generating all of this code for you from the following simple declaration
+The ``Reducer()`` macro is now capable of generating all of this code for you from the following simple declaration

 ```swift
 @Reducer